 External Infections: eye, ear, nose and throat infections, dental infections, sinus infections, poison oak, poison ivy, rashes, burns, cuts, bites, athletes foot, fungal infections (including athlete’s foot), acne, diabetic ulcers, and bed sores.

-2. Tea Bags – I utilized tea bags by soaking them in hot warm for just a few moments (to saturate the tea) and then using them as a compress on the poison ivy.
-I would wrap the tea bag in a thin wash cloth and then apply it to my eye.
+2. Tea Bags – I utilized tea bags by soaking them in hot water for just a few moments (to saturate the tea) and then using them as a compress on the poison ivy.
+I would wrap the tea bag in a thin washcloth and then apply it to my eye.
 This was extremely soothing – I did the warm tea compress 2 – 3 times each day while my eye was still inflamed.

-3. Witch Hazel – A gentle, soothing astringent.
-Since the poison ivy was all around my eye, nose and lip I used a cotton ball or Q-tip to spot treat the area of posion ivy.
+3. Witch Hazel (affiliate link) – A gentle, soothing astringent.
+Since the poison ivy was all around my eye, nose and lip I used a cotton ball or Q-tip to spot treat the area of poison ivy.
 It’s cooling and helps relieve the itch immediately.

-4. Aloe Vera – This can be applied liberally to the area to relieve itch and assist with healing.
+4. Aloe Vera (affiliate link) – This can be applied liberally to the area to relieve itch and assist with healing.

-5. Jewelweed – Jewelweed is nature’s antidote to poison ivy but not so easy to find.
+5. Jewelweed (affiliate link)– Jewelweed is nature’s antidote to poison ivy but not so easy to find.

 “The single most effective remedy for exposure to poison ivy or poison oak may be a plant closely related to the popular garden plants known as impatiens.